 Brands can use a social content aggregator to find pictures from everyday social media users showcasing their products in action.
 It shows others how the product fits into a lifestyle and reinforces the image of a product’s popularity.
 And using a social commerce platform to boost total e-commerce sales is smart – it’s taking a growing share of the digital sales market year after year.

 Social proof marketing is powerful for influencing consumer purchasing decisions.
 A study published in the Washington Post showed that when exposed to four different signs urging them to use fans instead of air conditioning in the summer, consumers were most affected by the sign that told them “all of your neighbors are doing it.”
 Even the promise of saving money on their electric bill wasn’t enough – but learning they were the “odd man out” worked.

 The best way to get started is to utilize a social media content aggregator like Pixlee.
 By collecting, curating and publishing user-generated content that represents your brand’s identity, you show prospective customers your happy buyers and subconsciously make them ask themselves, “If they like, why wouldn’t I like it?”

-Tell a story about your brand using your satisfied customers’ own thoughts in the form of user-generated content – Pixlee’s social CRM platform helps you find your micro-influencers who can act as your social proof microphone to the world.
+Tell a story about your brand using your satisfied customers’ own thoughts in the form of user-generated content – Pixlee’s influencer marketing platform helps you find your micro-influencers who can act as your social proof microphone to the world.